wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 # CPAN compatibility with Perl 7

 A module called `Module::Compatibility` is being worked on right now.
 It will be invoked by CPAN clients but potentially other code.
 It will to the following:
 1. Walk a directory tree and find any perl modules or perl scripts.
-As the first line (after the BOM and `#!`), `use compat::perl5` will be inserted.
+As the first line (after the BOM and `#!`), ```use compat::perl5``` will be inserted.
 2. Find any C or XS code and correct `#if` logic which assumes the major version is Perl 5.

 Once this code is run, we believe that all CPAN modules can install on Perl 7 without issue.
 This is not necessarily how the migration from 7 to 8 will go.
 But it provides a quick win and overcomes the major blocker to making it to Perl 7.

+# FAQ

+Q: Why not `use v7` and then default all other code to Perl 7.
+A: This continues to expect the people least in the know to put "tribal knowledge" in their code it make it run in a more modern way.